anchetaWern/anchetawern.github.io/source/_posts/2014-02-21-a-whirlwind-tour-of-web-developer-tools-command-line-utilities.markdown

 ####jq

-If you normally work with web API's in your job you might find the jq utility useful.
-What this does is formatting JSON strings, it also adds syntax highlighting so they become readable.
+If you normally work with web API's in your job, you might find the jq utility useful.
+What this does is formatting JSON strings, it also adds syntax highlighting so they become more readable.
 To install jq all you have to do is download the `jq` file from the [downloads page](http://stedolan.github.io/jq/download/) and then move it into your `bin` folder:

 ```
 mv ~/Downloads/jq /bin/jq
 ```

 After that you can start using jq to process JSON strings that comes from curl requests by simply piping it to the `jq` command.
-For example we are making a request to the following file:
+For example, we are making a request to the following file:

 ```php
 <?php